 Due to the nature of the fundamental program design, and in order to meet the special needs of students in these programs, teachers must apply, interview and be selected for fundamental school positions.
-Once hired, instructional staff agree to participate in additional fundamental school related duties, including but not limited to, professional development, curriculum development, school tours and events, marketing and recruitment events and

-Intervention and Appeals Committee duties.
+Once hired, instructional staff agree to participate in additional fundamental school related duties, including but not limited to, professional development, curriculum development, school tours and events, marketing and recruitment events and Intervention and Appeals Committee duties.
 These additional duties and responsibilities will be communicated to applicants prior to hiring.

 By their application to teach in a fundamental program, instructional staff agrees to abide by the practices in the school in which they are employed.
-Fundamental school teachers are expected to sign and adhere to the teacher agreement.
 Consistent with expectations for all Pinellas County teachers, the following responsibilities and expectations are required of all fundamental school teachers.